Goopy Bagha Phire Elo

 Goopy Bagha Phirey Elo (lit.
 'Goopy and Bagha have returned') is a 1992 Indian Bengali comedy film directed by Sandip Ray and written by Satyajit Ray.
-A sequel to the 1980 film Heerak Rajar Deshe and the third installment of Goopy Gyne Bagha Byne series, the film was released twelve years after its predecessor.
-Till date, it was the third and last installment of the Goopy - Bagha series.
+A sequel to the 1980 film Hirak Rajar Deshe and the third installment of Goopy Gyne Bagha Byne series, the film was released twelve years after its predecessor.
+It was the third and last installment of the Goopy–Bagha series.

 Plot

 Goopy Gyne and Bagha Byne rule the kingdom of Shundi and get bored of enjoying the royal luxuries.
 They want to get back to the days of adventure they had enjoyed all their lives, but age comes in the way.
 They leave the kingdom in search of new experiences.
 Finally, they reach Anandapur and win the king's heart with their musical abilities and powers.
 In the courtroom, they meet Brahmananda Acharya, who invites Goopy and Bagha to come to Anandagarh fort.
 When they go to his place, he offers them a job to steal three valuable stones, making use of their miraculous powers gifted by Bhuter Raja (King of Ghosts).
 In return, he promises to make them 20 years younger, but actually, he tells a lie.
 He cannot make anyone younger.
 They steal two rare stones with the hope to become young again.

 However, in their dream, the King of Ghost appears and advises them to keep off injustice.
 They apologize to him and return the stones to the respective owners.
 Brahmananda Acharya had gained immense powers, which is proved when he is not rendered motionless by Goopy's song.
 But, due to his greed for gaining rare and valuable stones, he is denied immortality.
 It was foretold that a 12-year boy named Bikram, with divine powers, would defeat him.
 To prevent his death, Brahmananda Acharya has all the 12-year-old boys in Anandapur, named Bikram, kidnapped by his soldiers.
 He hypnotized them, making them his servants.
 In the end, Goopy and Bagha find out that one boy named Kanu was previously named Bikram.
 At the time of the meeting, Goopy sings a song and Kanu is not hypnotized by it.
 Kanu receives divine powers at the age of 12.
 He, along with Goopy, Bagha, and Pradip Pandit, goes towards Anandagarh fort.
 There, as Bikram enters the fort and comes close to Brahmananda Acharya, the Acharya sinks beneath the ground, signifying that he has been destroyed.
 His valuable stones also vanish.